ghiscoding/Angular-Slickgrid/docs/column-functionalities/filters/select-filter.md

 ```

 ### Collection Async Load
-You can also load the collection asynchronously, but for that you will have to use the `collectionAsync` property, which expect a Promise to be passed (it actually accepts 3 types: `HttpClient`, `FetchClient` or regular `Promise`).
+You can also load the collection asynchronously, but for that you will have to use the `collectionAsync` property, which expect either a Promise or an Observable to be provided.

 #### Load the collection through an Http call